opensearch-project/documentation-website/_opensearch/supported-field-types/search-as-you-type.md

 ## Parameters

-The following table lists the parameters accepted by text field types.
+The following table lists the parameters accepted by search-as-you-type field types.
 All parameters are optional.

 Parameter | Description
 :--- | :---
 `analyzer` | The analyzer to be used for this field.
-By default, it will be used at index time, and at search time.
+By default, it will be used at index time and at search time.
 To override it at search time, set the `search_analyzer` parameter.
-Default is `standard` analyzer that uses grammar-based tokenization and is based on the [Unicode Text Segmentation](https://unicode.org/reports/tr29/) algorithm.
+Default is the `standard` analyzer, which uses grammar-based tokenization and is based on the [Unicode Text Segmentation](https://unicode.org/reports/tr29/) algorithm.
 Configures the root field and subfields.
-`index` | A Boolean value that specifies if the field should be searchable.
-Default is true.
+`index` | A Boolean value that specifies whether the field should be searchable.
+Default is `true`.
 Configures the root field and subfields.
 `index_options` | Specifies the information to be stored in the index for search and highlighting.
 Valid values: `docs` (doc number only), `freqs` (doc number and term frequencies), `positions` (doc number, term frequencies, and term positions), `offsets` (doc number, term frequencies, term positions, and start and end character offsets).
 Default is `positions`.
 Configures the root field and subfields.
 `max_shingle_size` | An integer that specifies the maximum n-gram size.
 Valid values are in the range [2, 4].
 N-grams to be created are in the range [2, `max_shingle_size`].
 Default is 3, which creates a 2-gram and a 3-gram.
-Larger `max_shingle_size` values work better for more specific queries, but lead to larger index size.
+Larger `max_shingle_size` values work better for more specific queries but lead to a larger index size.
-`norms` | A Boolean value that specifies if the field length should be used when calculating relevance scores.
-Configures the root field and n-gram subfields (default is false).
-Does not configure the prefix subfield: in the prefix subfield, `norms` is false.
+`norms` | A Boolean value that specifies whether the field length should be used when calculating relevance scores.
+Configures the root field and n-gram subfields (default is `false`).
+Does not configure the prefix subfield (in the prefix subfield, `norms` is `false`).
 `search_analyzer` | The analyzer to be used at search time.
 Default is the analyzer specified in the `analyzer` parameter.
 Configures the root field and subfields.
 `search_quote_analyzer` | The analyzer to be used at search time with phrases.
 Default is the analyzer specified in the `analyzer` parameter.
 Configures the root field and subfields.
 `similarity` | The ranking algorithm for calculating relevance scores.
 Default is `BM25`.
 Configures the root field and subfields.
-`store` | A Boolean value that specifies if the field value should be stored and can be retrieved separately from the _source field.
-Default is false.
+`store` | A Boolean value that specifies whether the field value should be stored and can be retrieved separately from the _source field.
+Default is `false`.
 Configures the root field only.
-[`term_vector`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/text#term-vector-parameter) | A Boolean value that specifies if a term vector for this field should be stored.
+[`term_vector`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/text#term-vector-parameter) | A Boolean value that specifies whether a term vector for this field should be stored.
 Default is `no`.
 Configures the root field and n-gram subfields.
 Does not configure the prefix subfield.